-In 2013 the UN Special Rapporteur on Torture issued a statement recognizing that intersex people have been subject to non-consensual medical normalization treatment, calling for an end of forced sterilization, forced hormonal treatment and genital normalizing surgery.
+In 2013, the UN Special Rapporteur on Torture issued a statement recognizing that intersex people have been subject to non-consensual medical normalization treatment, calling for an end to forced sterilization, forced hormonal treatment and genital normalizing surgery.

 The legal principles

-The question of who can consent to the treatment of a child is a tough one.
+The question of who can consent for the treatment of a child is a tough one.
 Sharryn Gardner covered the basics of Gillick’s competency in an earlier post.
-This principle, whilst highly relevant to paediatricians has little bearing on the treatment of newborns who clearly cannot consent for themselves.
+This principle, whilst highly relevant to paediatricians, has little bearing on treating newborns who clearly cannot consent for themselves.
 The real question is whether the parents can consent to them either.
-In order to delve deeper it is worth reviewing Marion’s case.
+In order to delve deeper, it is worth reviewing Marion’s case.

 What is Marion’s case?